Taxation of international executives

 The tax authorities might ask for proof that the employee has a work permit

 Will an assignee have a filing requirement in the host country/territory after leaving the country/territory and repatriating?

 Upon termination of residence in Denmark, a final tax return must be submitted to the tax authorities.
 The tax return is due on the ordinary tax return filing deadline, i.e. typically 1 May in the year after the income year in question; however in some cases the filling deadline is 1 July.
 As mentioned earlier, exit taxes may apply.

 Denmark does adopt the economic employer approach to interpreting Article 15 of the OECD treaty.
 However, a few comments are necessary.
 Taxation in Denmark is based on tax liability according to domestic law as ordinary tax resident or non-resident.
-If the employee is non-resident, salary income is taxable in Denmark only if the employer is resident in Denmark, carries out business in Denmark through a permanent establishment and the duties under the employment contract are performed in Denmark or is present and work in Denmark for a period that exceeds the aggregate 183 days in any twelve month period (or if the employee is hired out to a Danish entity).
+If the employee is non-resident, salary income is taxable in Denmark only if the employer is resident in Denmark, carries out business in Denmark through a permanent establishment and the duties under the employment contract are performed in Denmark or is present and work in Denmark for a period that exceeds the aggregate 183 days in any 12 month period (or if the employee is hired out to a Danish entity).

-Consequently, where the individual is not formally an employee of the Danish employer or an employee of the foreign entity doing business in Denmark, but his/her role in the company is similar to that of an employee, the authorities may try to categorize the Danish company as the employer.
+Consequently, where the individual is not formally an employee of the Danish employer or an employee of the foreign entity doing business in Denmark, but their role in the company is similar to that of an employee, the authorities may try to categorize the Danish company as the employer.

 If treated as an employee, the employee is liable to tax in Denmark according to domestic law, and Article 15 of the double tax treaties is consequently seen as granting the right of taxation to Denmark, so that 183 days relief is not available.
 If the salary is recharged to Denmark, this will indicate that the individual should be categorized as an employee of the company doing business here.